wp-plugins/wp-notes-widget/README.txt

 License: GPLv2 or later

-WP Notes Widget adds a 'sticky note' style widget to your wordpress site.
-Each note is it's own post within Wordpress.
+WP Notes Widget adds a 'sticky note' style widget to your Wordpress site.
+Customize the look for your needs.

 == Description ==